NadaSKH/problem-solving/README.md

 # problem-solving-with-python

-algorithms and data structires problems solved with python
+algorithms and data structures problems solved with python